Interesting Facts for Kids

 Plitvice Lakes National Park

-Croatia is one of the wealthiest countries in Southeastern Europe.
-However, almost one if five Croatians live below the poverty line which means they have not enough money and are considered as poor.
+Croatia is one of the wealthiest countries in southeastern Europe.
+However, almost one of five Croatians live below the poverty line which means they have not enough money and are considered as poor.
+In 2013 Croatia joined the EU, but only since January 2023 is using the Euro and a member of the Schengen area.

 Tourism is one of the main economic sectors with almost 20%.
 Only 3% of the GDP comes from the agricultural sector.
 The largest cargo port is the port of Rijeka.